Jizhou-Che/Frogger/README.md

 * Home page and help page.

-* The leaderboard records the top 10 high scores, the dates and the names of their players.
+* A leaderboard that records the top 10 high scores.

 ### Easter Egg